-February 10, 2023
+February 4, 2025

-The Honorable Renee Erickson, Chairperson Senate Committee on Commerce 300 SW 10th Avenue, Room 546-S Topeka, Kansas 66612
+The Honorable Adam Smith, Chairperson House Committee on Taxation 300 SW 10th Avenue, Room 346-S Topeka, Kansas 66612

-Dear Senator Erickson:
+Dear Representative Smith:

-SUBJECT: Fiscal Note for SB 91 by Senate Committee on Commerce
+SUBJECT: Fiscal Note for HB 2038 by House Committee on Commerce, Labor and Economic Development

-In accordance with KSA 75-3715a, the following fiscal note concerning SB 91 is respectfully submitted to your committee.
+In accordance with KSA 75-3715a, the following fiscal note concerning HB 2038 is respectfully submitted to your committee.

-SB 91 would enact the Kansas Film and Digital Media Production Development Act.
-The purpose of the Act is to incentivize film, video, or digital media productions in Kansas and facilitate the development and growth of a film, video, or digital media production industry and associated businesses supporting the industry in this state.
-The Act creates the Kansas Film and Digital Media Industry Development Program at the Department of Commerce with the assistance of the Kansas Creative Arts Industries Commission.
+HB 2038 would enact the Kansas Film and Digital Media Production Development Act.
+The purpose of the Act would be to incentivize film, video, or digital media productions in Kansas and facilitate the development and growth of a film, video, or digital media production industry and associated businesses supporting the industry in this state.
+The Act would create the Kansas Film and Digital Media Industry Development Program at the Department of Commerce with the assistance of the Kansas Creative Arts Industries Commission.

-The Act would provide an income tax credit not to exceed \$10.0 million per fiscal year to production companies approved by the Department of Commerce, including the requirement that at least 10.0 percent of the total tax credits approved each year would be for Kansas-based production companies.
-Eligible production companies could be eligible for a 30.0 percent refundable income tax credit for qualified production and certain postproduction expenditures.
+The Act would provide an income tax credit not to exceed \$10.0 million per tax year for production companies approved by the Department of Commerce, including the requirement that at least 10.0 percent of the total tax credits approved each year would be for Kansas-based production companies.
+Eligible production companies could be eligible for a 30.0 percent income tax credit for qualified production and certain postproduction expenditures.
+If the tax credit amount exceeds the taxpayer's income tax liability for that taxable year, the amount that exceeds the Kansas income tax liability could be carried forward for up to ten years.
 The Secretary of Commerce could approve additional credits as follows:

-- 1. The amount of the tax credits could increase by up to 5.0 percent if the qualified expenditures enhance the film-related infrastructure or workforce development in Kansas. - 2.
-The amount of the tax credits could increase by up to 5.0 percent if 50.0 percent or more of the crew or above-the-line personnel are Kansas residents.
+1. The amount of the tax credits could increase by up to 5.0 percent if the qualified production expenditures are for a certified muti-film deal a certified eligible television series, a certified high-impact production, or contributes to the film-related infrastructure or workforce development in Kansas.

-3. The amount of the tax credits could increase by up to 5.0 percent if a production company previously qualified for this income tax credit.
+- 2. The amount of the tax credits could increase by up to 5.0 percent if 50.0 percent or more of the crew or above-the-line personnel are Kansas residents. - 3.
+The amount of the tax credits could increase by up to 5.0 percent if a production company previously received an income tax credit.

-The Act caps the maximum tax credit amount to 40.0 percent of total qualified production expenditures or qualified postproduction expenditures made by the production company for the certified project during that taxable year.
+The Act caps the maximum income tax credit amount to 40.0 percent of total qualified production expenditures or qualified postproduction expenditures made by the production company for the certified project during that taxable year.
 The Act includes minimum productions expenses and other requirements in order to qualify for the income tax credits.
-The Act also allows certain Kansas-based production companies that incur at least \$25,000 in qualified expenditures on a certified production not intended for multimarket distribution but that otherwise would be qualified expenditures and meets all other qualifications for a tax credit to receive a 25.0 percent non-refundable tax credit.
+The Act would allow the tax credit to be transferred under certain conditions.
+The Act also would allow certain Kansas-based production companies that incur at least \$25,000 in qualified expenditures on a certified production not intended for multimarket distribution but that otherwise would be qualified expenditures and meets all other qualifications for a tax credit to receive a 25.0 percent tax credit.
+If the tax credit amount exceeds the taxpayer's income tax liability for that taxable year, the amount that exceeds the Kansas income tax liability could be carried forward for up to ten years.